qadiff/workspace-chronicle/README.md

 ### Notes

+- Scanning is based on `workspaceChronicle.roots` (not the currently opened project folder).
+It runs even in an empty window, as long as the extension is activated (e.g. the view is opened).
+- If you don't want scanning in an empty window, set `workspaceChronicle.scanWhenNoFolderOpen` to `false`.
+- On Windows, `AppData` is excluded from scanning by default to avoid huge and noisy results.
 - If `workspaceChronicle.roots` is very broad (e.g. `${userHome}`), scanning can take a long time.
 Prefer narrower roots and/or add ignores.
 - `.gitignore` support reads `.gitignore` files found under your roots.
 It does not currently include global gitignore or `.git/info/exclude`.